groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/update.md

             // Process such cases here
         }
     }
     // Save document
     watermarker.Save("C:\\Docs\\updated-sample.docx");
 }
 ```
 Run the program.
-All found occurrences of "Top secret" in watermarks will be changed to "Super secret".
+All found occurrences of "Contract Draft" in watermarks will be changed to "Contract is no longer valid".

 ![Updating text watermarks](/watermark/net/images/watermarking/update-text.png)